Charlie Gard to be evaluated by US doctor

 - A US doctor told the court the baby has an 11% to 56% chance of improvement

-(CNN)A British judge said Friday that Charlie Gard, the 11-month-old baby with a rare, terminal medical condition who has been the center of an ongoing legal battle, can be evaluated by a doctor from the United States.
+(CNN)Baby Charlie Gard, the 11-month-old with a rare, terminal medical condition who has been the center of an ongoing legal battle, will be evaluated by a doctor from the United States.

 Charlie will be examined early next week, in London, by Dr. Michio Hirano, a neurologist at New York's Columbia University Medical Center.
 Hirano is developing an experimental therapy that has been used on at least one American patient with a similar but less severe mitochondrial disease.
 He specializes in myopathies and other neuromuscular diseases.